goto-10/blog/posts/2013-11-01-a-taste-of-neutrino.md

 be fast enough that it can also be used instead of java -- and even in some cases C or C++.

-Neutrino is being developed by a startup called *goto 10*.
-Goto 10 consists entirely of me, [plesner](http://c7n.p5r.org), and it's really just a different way of saying that I'm working on this as my full time job.
-Development is as open as I've been able to make it; you can follow it on [github](https://github.com/ne-utrino/neutrino/wiki).
-This blog is where I'll post about how the language works and why it's designed as it is.
+Neutrino is being developed by a company called [GOTO 10](http://www.goto-10.dk).
+GOTO 10 consists entirely of me, [plesner](http://c7n.p5r.org), and it's really just a different way of saying that I'm working on this as my full time job.
+Development is as open as I've been able to make it; you can follow it on [github](https://github.com/goto-10/neutrino/wiki).
+This blog is where I'll post about how the language works.

 Before going into details which I'll do in the following posts here's some code to give a sense of the flavor of the language.